NateEag/how-i-code/drafts/devops.rst

 ==========================

-The classic war between ops and dev is that ops locks down the environment as hard as possible, making it horribly painful to release software to reduce risk, while dev wants to push things out with wild abandon, taking on risk for things like renaming a function that's only called seven times throughout a codebase.
+The classic war between ops and dev is that ops locks down the environment as hard as possible, making it horribly painful to release software in a well-meant attempt to reduce risk, while dev wants to push things out with wild abandon, incurring risk for things like renaming a function that's only called seven times throughout a codebase.

 Google's resolution to this conflict is to observe (correctly) that 100% reliability is nigh-impossible and is the wrong target for all but extreme